sujaydutta/api-first/Readme.md

 ![Updated Get Tasks](updated-get-tasks.png)

 TODO:
-Implement one of the stubs with external API call, another with internal database with JPA etc.
+- Implement one of the stubs with external API call, another with internal database with JPA etc.
-Add exception handling and validations
+- Add exception handling and validations
+- Add Test cases
-Utilize Very Good Security (VGS) for tokenizing sensitive data Add authentication to the APIs with Auth0
+- Utilize Very Good Security (VGS) for tokenizing sensitive data
+- Add authentication to the APIs with Auth0
-CI/CD - Deploy the APIs to Kubernetes
+- CI/CD - Deploy the APIs to Kubernetes